GaneshWiz07/TRUTHLENS-DEEPFAKE-DETECTOR/chrome-extension/README.md

 ### Step 1: Download the Extension Files

 1. Download all the extension files from the `chrome-extension/` folder
-2. Create a new folder on your computer called `deepfake-detector-extension`
+2. Create a new folder on your computer called `truthlens-extension`
 3. Copy all the extension files into this folder

 ### Step 2: Install in Chrome